flancia-coop/doc.anagora.org/social-coop-tech-group.md

             - [[flancian]] let's try to do one upgrade? :)
             - [[ian]] late at night on a wednesday could be a good time
             - [[calix]] would agree with this -- but as a group of volunteers, it's fine to accomodate for active members' preferences
-            - Let's shoot for wednesday 23 or wednesday 6/12
+            - Let's shoot for Monday 21

 ## Several past instances had notes only on [[loomio]]
 - See https://www.loomio.com/d/UwAeiBgE/tech-meeting-minutes for source of truth.